Wisconsin Legislature: Rules and procedures

 In both chambers of the Wisconsin Legislature, a quorum is defined as a majority of current members.
 The majority of a quorum is needed to pass legislation on the floor of the chamber.
 Three-fifths of the members elected is the quorum necessary for passage or concurrence in either house of any fiscal bill.
 Proposals may not be introduced or offered unless they are put in proper form by the legislative reference staff if requested by members or members-elect of the legislature.
 Both houses of the legislature review a bill before it becomes law, and if each chamber approves the bill, the state's Governor will review it.
 If the Governor signs the bill, it passes into law, but if the Governor vetoes the bill, it will return to the legislature.
 It is possible for the legislature to override a veto and pass the bill into law itself, but this requires a two-thirds majority vote in both the Senate and the State Assembly.

 Law of Wisconsin

-State law is contained in the Wisconsin Constitution and the various statutes enacted by the Legislature.
+State law is contained in the Wisconsin Constitution and the various statutes enacted by the legislature.

 The interpretation of state law and its application in specific cases are undertaken by the Wisconsin Supreme Court, based in Madison, Wisconsin.
 The law of the Menominee also applies within the Menominee Indian Reservation.
 The "Laws of Wisconsin" are published annually by the state's legislative reference bureau, "no later than the end of each session".

-Theft by Contractor law

-Wisconsin state law defines construction payments made to a prime contractor as funds to be held in trust by the prime contractor on behalf of any sub-contractors, and any action by the prime contractor to access these funds for their own business use in advance of settling claims for payment to a sub-contractor is defined as theft by the contractor.
-State law treats such theft as a felony, including cases where a contractor covers its own expenses in advance of payment to a sub-contractor.

-The case of State of Wisconsin v.
-Angela A. Keyes (2007) examined how Wisconsin Statute § 779.02 (5) applies in "a situation where a prime contractor also acts as a subcontractor and takes a profit on materials it supplies to a project before all other subcontractors are paid", ruling that the prime contractor in this case had wrongly paid themselves as sub-contractor ahead of other sub-contractors.